 Looking for a dandelion flower recipe?
-Try these delicious and easy dandelion petal and lemon cookies with kale lemon drizzle.
+Try these delicious and easy Dandelion Cookies made with dandelion petals and lemon, with kale lemon drizzle.

 The mild floral dandelion flavour goes well with the tart lemon in these vegan oaty cookies.

 I was juicing kale and added it to my sweet lemon drizzle to make these cookies even more special.

 You can't taste the kale, but it makes a beautiful green colour and the lemon drizzle is a bit less sharp than usual because the kale juice means less is needed for the right consistency.